jeon-repo/React-Custom-Template/README.md

 ---
+### Sumarry
+Support initial setup of which is the biggest challenge for beginner development.
+Support for initial setup of React based design libraries.

 ### Branch Type
 by default redux, redux-persist, and redux-toolkit are applied.
 - master : the branch where the UI Framework is not applied (only tailwindcss is applied)